jimmitchell/jimmitchell.github.io/content/posts/2025/01/07/applescript-to-generate-strong-passwords/index.md

 tags: ["Code","AppleScript"]
 url: "/2025/01/07/applescript-to-generate-strong-passwords/"
 type: post
 summary: "If you're a Mac user and need an easy way to generate unique strong passwords, give this AppleScript a try.
-You're not using the same password over and over, right?"
+Afterall, you're not using the same password over and over, right?
+Right!?!"
 description: "If you're a Mac user and need to generate unique strong passwords, give this AppleScript a try."
 ---